simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 A single point could then represent weekdays instead of requiring multiple points.

+#### Concurrent modifications to point arrays

+With SIOT, concurrent modifications to a point typically work out pretty well, as most settings can be described in a single point.
+However, with arrays represented as a group of points, there is more likelihood of conflict, because order in an array is sometimes important.

+TODO: describe various scenarios and think through them.

 ### Duration, Min, Max

 The current Point data type has Duration, Min, and Max fields.
 This is used for